walidatorkh/task_master/README.md

 ### 6. Issues
 - The specifications do not describe the URL.
+- Missing specifications describe the errors code that can occur during the API calls (except: 200, 404,500)
 - The server response time is not described in the specifications.
 - The maximum number of requests is not described.